microsoft/Document-Knowledge-Mining-Solution-Accelerator/docs/DeploymentGuide.md

 ### Automated Deployment Steps:
 1. Deploy Azure resources.
-2. Get secret information from Azure resources.
+2. Configure Kubernetes Infrastructure.
-3. Update application configuration files with secrets.
+3. Update Kubernetes configuration files with the FQDN, Container Image Path and Email address for the certificate management.
-4. Set Application Configuration in Azure App Configuration.
+4. Configure AKS (deploy Cert Manager, Ingress Controller) and Deploy Images on the kubernetes cluster.
-4. Compile application, build image, and push to Azure Container Registry.
+5. Docker build and push container images to Azure Container Registry.
-5. Configure Kubernetes cluster infrastructure.
-6. Update Kubernetes configuration files.
-7. Deploy certificates, ingress controller and then application images from Azure Container Registry.
+6. Display the deployment result and following instructions.

 Open PowerShell, change directory where you code cloned, then run the deploy script: